About

 My favorite author is Stephen King, my favorite screenwriter is Eric Roth, and my favorite director is Sofia Coppola

-I have a black belt in American Karate
+I have a black belt in

 CURRENTLY